 In addition, there are several specific trusts that you can select based on your specific needs.

-- Also known as Martial, these types of trusts are created to provide benefits to a surviving spouse.
+- A Trust: also known as Martial, these types of trusts are created to provide benefits to a surviving spouse.

-- Also referred to a credit shelter trust, the B trust allows a surviving spouse to bypass an estate in order to receive any kind of federal tax exemptions.
+- B Trust: also referred to a credit shelter trust, the B trust allows a surviving spouse to bypass an estate in order to receive any kind of federal tax exemptions.

-- This type of trust designates certain benefits to a charity and the rest to the beneficiaries.
+- Charitable Lead: this type of trust designates certain benefits to a charity and the rest to the beneficiaries.

-- This type designates any residual income to be given to charity.
+- Charitable Remainder: this type designates any residual income to be given to charity.

-- Generation-skipping ensures that your grandchildren have access to the trust without a generation-skipping tax.
+- Generation-Skipping: this ensures that your grandchildren have access to the trust without a generation-skipping tax.

-- This is designed to grant appreciating assets to future generations.
+- Grantor Retained Annuity: this is designed for grant appreciating assets to future generations.

-- This type excludes life insurance proceeds from the trust.
+- Irrevocable Life Insurance: this type excludes life insurance proceeds from the trust.

-- This provides income to a surviving spouse.
+- Qualified Terminable Interest Property: this provides income to a surviving spouse.
 If there is no surviving spouse, the income passes to the named beneficiaries.

-- This type is created in a will and enforced after death.
+- Testamentary: this type is created in a will and enforced after death.

-Michigan Law is very complex regarding the formation and activity of the various types of trusts mentioned above.
-Below is an edited section from the official tax law.
+Michigan Law is very complex regarding the formation and activity of the various types of trusts previously mentioned.
+The following is an edited section from the official tax law.
 For more information, please be sure to read the Michigan Trust Code and Annotation section found in the Estates And Protected Individuals Code MCL 700.

 Trust Expenses and Compensation